GLOBAL MARKETS-Sentiment sapped by COVID surge, stimulus stalemate

 Sentiment was also being buffeted after U.S. President Donald Trump accused rival Democrats on Wednesday of being unwilling to craft an acceptable compromise on fresh stimulus, following reports of progress earlier in the day.

 It remains unclear whether negotiations will continue ahead of the U.S. presidential and congressional elections on Nov.
-3.
+3 although the subject may come up later when Trump and Joe Biden go head-to-head in the final presidential debate.

 "We still think that this deal will remain elusive in the sense that this amount that we are talking about, $1.88 trillion, that's about 9% of GDP, said Carlos Casanova, a senior economist at Union Bancaire Privee (UBP) in Hong Kong.